Blockchain in Agriculture – Improving Agricultural Techniques

 - Crop Demand Prediction

-From the information captured through machine learning algorithms, farmers and other stakeholders will be able to make improvements in the irrigation system from time to time.
+Farmers and other stakeholders will be able to improve the irrigation system from time to time with the information captured through machine learning algorithms.

 The insightful data should be stored on the blockchain to enable agriculture market participants such as growers, innovators, producers, service providers and retailers to access it transparently.

-The high-value data gathered by applying machine learning gets stored in IPFS (Interplanetary File System), a distributed storage platform having addresses hashed and stored on the blockchain.
+The high-value data gathered by applying machine learning is stored in IPFS (Interplanetary File System), a distributed storage platform with addresses hashed and stored on the blockchain.

-Unlike the existing method to store essential information in the centralized server which has a risk of single point of failure, the data is distributed across every node in the network preventing a central authority to control the system.
+The existing method of storing essential information in the centralized server has a risk of a single point of failure.
+However, with blockchain, the data is distributed across every node in the network.
+Hence, it prevents a central authority to control the system.

-Food Supply Chain tracking is critical to exploring the source from where the food has originated or grown.
-It is essential to ensure that the supplied eatables are safe to eat.
+Food Supply Chain tracking is critical to explore the food’s source.
+It ensures that the supplied eatables are safe to eat.

-But when it comes to the way the food supply chain is managed currently, it becomes challenging for the food producers and retailers to confirm the provenance of the products.
-While facing the constant threat from adulteration, food frauds cost UK families upto £1.17 billion per year.
+But when it comes to how the food supply chain is managed currently, it becomes challenging for the food producers and retailers to confirm its origin.

 With the emergence of the blockchain, it has become possible to bring trust and transparency in the food supply chain ecosystem, ensuring food safety for everyone.
 Read further to discover how.